Milo Yiannopoulos: Personal life

+In October 2025, he announced that he was diagnosed with a brain tumour.

 Career

 After he dropped out of university, Yiannopoulos initially secured a job at The Catholic Herald.
 In 2009, Yiannopoulos moved to technology journalism with The Daily Telegraph.
-His Telegraph columnist bio described him in 2009 as one who "writes sceptically about Web 2.0 and social media but enthusiastically about the internet in general."
+His Telegraph columnist biography described him in 2009 as one who "writes sceptically about Web 2.0 and social media but enthusiastically about the internet in general."

-In June 2022, Yiannopoulos became an unpaid intern for Republican politician Marjorie Taylor Greene.
+In June 2022, Yiannopoulos became an unpaid intern for Representative Marjorie Taylor Greene.

 The Kernel

 In November 2011, Yiannopoulos co-founded The Kernel.
-In March 2013, The Kernel was shut down amidst allegations of unpaid wages, at a time when Yiannopoulos was the Editor-in-Chief and sole director of the parent company, Sentinel Media.
-It was reopened later that year under Kernel Media, with Yiannopoulos remaining Editor-in-Chief and having privately settled the previous debts.
+In March 2013, The Kernel was shut down amidst allegations of unpaid wages, at a time when Yiannopoulos was editor in chief and sole director of its parent company, Sentinel Media.
+It was reopened later that year under Kernel Media, with Yiannopoulos remaining as editor in chief and having privately settled the previous debts.

 In 2014, The Kernel was acquired by Daily Dot Media, the parent company of The Daily Dot.
-After the acquisition by Daily Dot Media, Yiannopoulos stepped down as editor-in-chief, although he remained an adviser to the company.
+After the acquisition by Daily Dot Media, Yiannopoulos stepped down as editor in chief, although he remained an adviser to the company.